 With this guide, you’ll have an easy, straightforward process for deciding what clothes to keep or what clothes to toss, and make it all go smoothly without missing a thing.
-So, if you’re ready, let’s dive into our step by step guide to cleaning out your closet!
+So, if you are ready, let’s dive into our step by step guide to cleaning out your closet today!

 How to Get Rid of Clothes in Your Closet: